ThatGuyTristan/l4g-rails/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-* ...
+This repo has been moved to the graveyard since we are moving out backend for l4g to Supabase.